pranavanand24/pranavanand24/README.md

 - 🔭 I mainly work with Python,Machine Learning and Deep Learning (Primary)
 - 🔭 I also Know R, SQL, Golang, Natural Languages Processing and Computer Vision (Secondary)
-- 🌱 I’m currently working on Competitive Programming
+- 🌱 I’m currently working on Competitive Programming and Algorithms
 - 🤝 I’m looking to collaborate on Artifical Intelligence Research Projects

 ### Connect with Me